williamngan/roll/README.md

 ![roll.js demo](http://williamngan.github.io/roll/demo/images/demo.png)

 A little js library (~8kb, no dependencies) to help you keep track of position, scrolling, and pagination.
-Nothing too fancy, but since I couldn't find a suitable library for these purposes, I made one for a friend and myself and you too.
+Nothing too fancy, but since I couldn't find a suitable library for these purposes, I made one for a friend and myself and you too!
+Ping me [@williamngan](http://twitter.com/williamngan) if you have questions or comments.

 ## Demo
 Here's a **[DOM scrolling demo](http://williamngan.github.io/roll/demo/index.html)** (with some weird iPhone paintings :satisfied:)